jgroom33/mcp-websocket-example/README.md

 Subscribe to a Websocket on a Ciena MCP server.

-Parse the response and send it somewhere.
+Use this application to parse the response and send it somewhere.

+NOTE: to make MCP send an alarm, you can acknowldeg/unacknowledge it.

 Run this: